hector-aalto/katacoda-scenarios/exercise02/000-introduction.md

-In this tutorial, you will learn how to install StorageOS on a three node cluster using Docker.
+In this tutorial, you will learn how to install docker on a Ubuntu machine and run your first containers.